 Alternatively, many financial institutions allow you to sign up for their services online.
 The process can vary immensely from bank to bank.

-Fintechs like Lili boast its signup takes a few minutes from start to finish, with nothing more than a cursory view of your paperwork.
+FinTechs like Lili boast that signup takes a few minutes from start to finish, with nothing more than a cursory view of your paperwork.
 Others require careful scanning and submission of documents through an online portal for review.

-Check with your preferred bank before you go down this route, as it can just as easily save time as add several headaches when things don’t do exactly right.
+Check with your preferred bank before you go down this route, as it can just as easily save time as add several headaches when things don’t go exactly right.

 Does My LLC Need a Business Bank Account?

-By law, LLCs are not required to have a business bank account to operate.
+By law, LLCs aren’t required to have a business bank account to operate.
 Still, every LLC should have one for the many benefits they provide.

 Protection